c1flores/Text-Editor/README.md

 ## Installation

-  1. Fork and clone repoitory to local machine.
+  1. Fork and clone repository to local machine.
   2. Run ```npm i``` to install dependencies in local project directory.
+  3. Run ```npm install --save-dev webpack``` to install Webpack.

 ## Usage

   1. Use application through the deployed link above.
+  2. Run ```npm run start:dev``` to initiate webpack build and start server on local port.
-  2. For offline use, user can go to the link and click the "install" button to open the web application on home screen.
+  3. For offline use, user can go to the link and click the "install" button to open the web application on home screen.